freijn/InRoomCameraPresetControls-xapi/README.md

 On entering this page the Speakertrack function will be de-activate and does STAY de-activated!

 <p>Select the camera and change it to the desired position and zoom level.</p>
-<p>A Longpress a one of the eight numbers does store the current active camera position , focus and zoom.</p>
+<p>A Longpress on one of the eight numbers does store the current active camera position , focus and zoom.</p>
 <p>Focus, WhiteBalance and Brightness can be adjusted via the tab pages.
 These will NOT be stored.</p>
 <p>A shortpress on the one of the eight numbers will recall the stored position.
 If the preset is of the 'other'</p>
 <p>camera you need to activate that camera to view the selected position.
 In this sequence you can avoid moving camera's</p>